wysaid/android-gpuimage-plus/README.md

 ## Abstract ##

-*  This repo is an "Android Studio Project", comprising "cgeDemo", "library" two sub-modules.
+*  This repo is an Android Studio Project, comprising "cgeDemo", "library" two sub-modules.
 Hundreds of built-in filters are available in the demo. 😋If you'd like to add your own filter, please take a look at the manual page.
 Or you can follow the demo code.
 The new custom filter should be written in C++.

 * Demo and Library will be updated as needed.
 Welcome for your questions or PR.